SarthakMakhija/tech-lessons-posts/content/en/blog/building_blocks_of_lsm/index.md

 6. [Manifest]()
 7. [Compaction]()

 The source code that will be referred throughout the series is available [here](https://github.com/SarthakMakhija/go-lsm).
+Let's introduce [Memtable](), a fixed-size in-memory data structure.

 [^1]: This representation does not consider leveled SSTables.